Skip to Content

 Research on structural change to prevent HIV

 Social forces drive the HIV epidemic and block prevention efforts.
-STRIVE partners investigate how structural factors create vulnerability and what programmes work to tackle them.
+Between 2011-2019, STRIVE partners investigated how structural factors create vulnerability and what programmes work to tackle them.

 SASA!
 Act now against violence